 In 1979 an appeal was launched to create a new extension, the Signature Theatre.
 Anyone who gave £1 could sign a brick.

 In 1967 the Private Film Society attached to the theatre came to the notice of the newspapers, because members could view films which were not on general release.
 In the same year, there was a disagreement about the type of plays the theatre should present.
 This led to the resignation of Richard Drinkwater, the Artistic Director.
 The need to attract larger audiences also led to the installation of improved central heating and a new lounge bar.
 In 1974 a petrol bomb was left at the entrance.
 This was extinguished with a pot of tea and a bucket of water!

 The theatre has had two presidents: Lord Olivier and Sir Derek Jacobi, who keeps in touch and visits occasionally.
 According to Julia Roden:

 He's rather different from Sir Laurence Olivier, our only other patron, who agreed to do it on the understanding that we never asked him to do anything else.

 A page on the BBC website gives some more information:

-For current productions visit: http://www.hglt.org.uk/
+For current productions and more history visit: https://www.hglt.co.uk/